MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Methods

+\ww{To further evaluate the biological variation within the consistent group, we estimate the standard error of the MSIQ estimator given the posterior samples drawn by the Gibbs sampling.
+For isoform $j$, the standard error of the respective entry in $\hat{\bm \alpha}^\text{MSIQ}$ is estimated as:

+Note that the consistent group is automatically selected by the MSIQ model given the overall heterogeneity among samples.
+Even though the consistent group is assumed to have a consensus isoform proportion, it is useful to account for the biological variation, especially when the overall heterogeneity is non-negligible. }

 We also consider six competing estimators to demonstrate the effectiveness of MSIQ in accurate isoform quantification.
-From what has been derived in Section \ref{sec:likfun}, we know that the log likelihood of all reads in sample $d$ is:
+From what has been derived in Section \ref{sec:likfun}, we know that the log likelihood of all reads in sample $d$ is

-Then the EM algorithm can be implemented to estimate $\bm \tau^{(d)}$.
-The six competing estimators are calculated using the EM algorithm based on different sets of samples: \begin{description} \item{\textbf{AVG}} (averaging): We calculate the isoform proportion in each sample and take the average of them as the estimator of isoform proportion
+Then the EM algorithm can be implemented to estimate $\bm \tau^{(d)}$ by maximizing the log likelihood.
+The six competing estimators are calculated using the EM algorithm based on different sets of samples: \begin{description} \item{\textbf{AVG}} (averaging): We calculate the isoform proportion in each sample and take the average of them as the estimator of isoform proportion\ww{,}

-\item{\textbf{AVG*} (oracle averaging)}: We calculate the isoform proportion in each sample in the informative group (truth) and take the average of them as the estimator of isoform proportion
+\item{\textbf{AVG*} (oracle averaging)}: We calculate the isoform proportion in each sample in the true consistent group and take the average of them as the estimator of isoform proportion\ww{,}

-\item{\textbf{POOL}} (pooling): We pool the reads of the given gene in all samples together, then we use the EM algorithm to estimate the isoform proportion $\bm \tau$ as $\hat{\bm \alpha}^{\text{POOL}}$. \item{\textbf{POOL*}} (oracle pooling): We pool the reads of the given gene in samples in the informative group (truth) together, then we use the EM algorithm to estimate $\bm \tau$ as $\hat{\bm \alpha}^{\text{POOL*}}$. \item{\textbf{MSIQa}} (MSIQ averaging): We calculate the isoform proportion in each sample identified to be in the informative group (by MSIQ) and take the average of them as the estimator of isoform proportion
+\item{\textbf{POOL}} (pooling): We pool the reads in all samples together, then we use the EM algorithm to estimate the isoform proportion $\bm \tau$ as $\hat{\bm \alpha}^{\text{POOL}}$. \item{\textbf{POOL*}} (oracle pooling): We pool the reads in samples in the true consistent group together, then we use the EM algorithm to estimate $\bm \tau$ as $\hat{\bm \alpha}^{\text{POOL*}}$. \item{\textbf{MSIQa}} (MSIQ averaging): We calculate the isoform proportion in each sample in the \WL{consistent group (identified by MSIQ)} and take the average of them as the estimator of isoform proportion\ww{,}

-\item{\textbf{MSIQp}} (MSIQ pooling): We pool the reads of the given gene in the samples identified to be in the informative group (by MSIQ) together, then we use the EM algorithm to estimate $\bm \tau$ as $\hat{\bm \alpha}^{\text{MSIQp}}$. \end{description}
+\item{\textbf{MSIQp}} (MSIQ pooling): We pool the reads of the given gene in the samples in the \WL{consistent group (identified by MSIQ)} together, then we use the EM algorithm to estimate $\bm \tau$ as $\hat{\bm \alpha}^{\text{MSIQp}}$. \end{description}

 Among these estimators, $\hat{\bm \alpha}^{\text{AVG*}}$ and $\hat{\bm \alpha}^{\text{POOL*}}$ are oracle estimators that we take as gold standards in simulations but are unknown in real data; $\hat{\bm \alpha}^{\text{MSIQa}}$ and $\hat{\bm \alpha}^{\text{MSIQp}}$ are MSIQ-dependent and rely on $\hat{\bm\theta}$ estimated by MSIQ.